w3c/web-locks/README.md

 }
 ```

+The _name_ (required first argument) is a string, e.g. `'thing'.

-This "scoped release" API model requires callers to pass in an async callback which will be invoked with the lock.
-The callback implicitly returns a promise and the lock is released when that promise resolves.
-If a non-async callback function is passed in, it is wrapped into a Promise that would resolve immediately, so the lock would only be held for the duration of the synchronous callback.
+The _callback_ (required final argument) is a callback invoked with the lock when granted.
+This "scoped release" API model encourages callers to pass in an async callback; the callback implicitly returns a promise and the lock is released when that promise resolves.
+In other words, the lock is held until the async callback completes.
+(If a non-async callback function is passed in, it is wrapped into a Promise that would resolve immediately, so the lock would only be held for the duration of the synchronous callback.)

 > See [alternate API proposals](alternate-api-proposals.md) for slightly different API styles which were considered.

-The _name_ (required first argument) is a string, e.g. `'thing'.

-The method returns a promise that resolves/rejects with the result of the callback, or rejects if the request is aborted.
+The method returns a promise that resolves/rejects with the result of the callback (so, after the lock is released), or rejects if the request is aborted.

 ## Options

 An options dictionary may be specified as a second argument (bumping the callback to the third argument).

+### mode

 An optional _mode_ member can be one of "exclusive" (the default if not specified) or "shared".
 ```js